NotMRGH/DatabaseCloner/README.md

 4. Specify the database name
 5. Set the thread pool size (recommended: 4-8 for most systems)
 6. Provide the output file path (e.g., `mongo_backup.gz`)
-7. Set the backup interval in minutes (0 for one-time backup)

 Example:
 ```